-The Predoctoral Summer Visiting Program, sponsored by the Institute of Clinical and Translational Center (ICTS) of the Washington University in St. Louis, provides support for first-year medical students from groups underrepresented in medicine as defined by the AAMC, including, but not limited to, African-American, Hispanic/Latino, and American Indian/Alaska Native, to participate in the Visiting Summer Program.
+The Predoctoral Summer Visiting Program, sponsored by the Institute of Clinical and Translational Sciences (ICTS) of Washington University in St. Louis, provides support for first-year medical students from groups underrepresented in medicine as defined by the AAMC, including, but not limited to, African-American, Hispanic/Latino, and American Indian/Alaska Native, to participate in the Visiting Summer Program.

 PSVP is designed to:

 - Promote clinical and translational research training for medical and allied health care predoctoral students;

 - Create an efficient entry into a variety of clinical research careers;